Bacchus Residents

 A sugar gliders diet is arguably one of, if not the most difficult part of their care.
 You must feed your sugar gliders a suitable diet.
 Malnutrition can lead to dental diseases, metabolic bone disease, dehydration, and more.

-A wild sugar would mostly consume sap, honeydew from nectar-eating insects, insects, manna, bird eggs, eucalyptus gum, lizards, small birds, and fruits.
+A wild sugar glider would mostly consume sap, honeydew from nectar-eating insects, insects, manna, bird eggs, eucalyptus gum, lizards, small birds, and fruits.

 It's important to note that a sugar gliders diet should not contain more phosphorus than calcium as this leads them susceptible to countless injuries and illnesses.